FAIR Special Collections Guide

 Separate Form 8283 handling should be expected once multiple donees are involved

-IRS instructions already make this a paperwork-management issue, not just a valuation issue.
-If the threshold rules are triggered, separate Form 8283 filings are required for each donee, so the donor and advisors should plan for multiple acknowledgement paths instead of treating the donation as one signature round.
+This is a paperwork-management issue, not only a valuation issue.
+If threshold rules are triggered, separate Form 8283 handling may be required for each donee.
+Donors should plan for multiple acknowledgment paths instead of one signature round.

 • Confirm with the CPA or tax counsel whether the archive or any group of similar items crosses the qualified-appraisal threshold and how similar-item grouping applies to the proposed split.

-• Expect each donee to sign only for the property it actually receives.
-A donee acknowledgment is not an agreement with value, but it still has to match the real transfer.
+• Expect each donee to sign only for the property it receives.
+A donee acknowledgment is not an agreement with value, but it still has to match the transfer.

-• If one part of the archive goes this year and another part closes later, treat the timing carefully.
-Separate donees can also mean separate contribution dates and separate filing calendars.
+• If one part of the archive goes this year and another closes later, treat timing carefully.
+Separate donees can also mean separate contribution dates and filing calendars.

 Coordinate one appraisal strategy with multiple donee realities

-One appraiser may still be able to handle the project, but the scope has to be designed around the real split.
-The report structure should explain whether the work is collection-level, series-level, item-level, or a hybrid so the conclusions can be traced back to each donee package.
+One appraiser may be able to handle the project, but the scope has to follow the real split.
+The report should explain whether the work is collection-level, series-level, item-level, or a hybrid so each conclusion can be traced back to the right donee package.

 • Ask the appraiser to identify the primary unit of value before work starts: full archive, sub-collection, series, or individual exception items.